What’s New on Oahu > Oct 2022

-*This is a copy of the Waikiki Beach Stays Monthly Mailer (sent out 13 Oct 2022).
+*This is a copy of the Waikīkī Beach Stays monthly mailer (sent out 13 Oct 2022).
 Click here to subscribe for future editions.

-With Halloween festivities in full-swing, we’re reminded of how fun it is to visit Oahu at this time of year.
+With Halloween festivities in full-swing, we’re reminded of how fun it is to visit Oʻahu at this time of year.
 Check out this list of themed events to see what we mean…

-If visiting Hawaii ASAP sounds appealing to you, we have a great opportunity!
-Our Simply Beautiful Waikiki Apartment is available for a 30-day stay checking in any day from now until 22 Oct 2022.
+If visiting Hawaiʻi ASAP sounds appealing to you, we have a great opportunity!
+Our Simply Beautiful Waikīkī Apartment is available for a 30-day stay checking in any day from now until 22 Oct 2022.
 The property has 2-bedrooms (King and Queen beds) and a beautiful double shower – it ideally sleeps up to four people.

 Tempted to spend a few weeks or more here on vacation or remote-working?
 If we’ve piqued your interest, email [email protected] for a deal.

-And for those with future Hawaii travel plans, please enjoy reading all of Oahu’s destination news below – we hope it gets you excited for your next holiday!
+And for those with future Hawaiʻi travel plans, please enjoy reading all of Oʻahu’s destination news below – we hope it gets you excited for your next holiday!
 We’ve also included some great special offers on tours and activities at the end of this e-newsletter.

 Warmest Aloha,

-Ash & Keli‘i
+Ash & Keliʻi

 [email protected]

-• 357,232 cases of COVID-19 in Hawaii to-date.
-Daily average cases 166 island-wide (124 Oahu, 17 Maui County, 9 Kauai, 16 Hawaii Island).
+• 357,232 cases of COVID-19 in Hawaiʻi to-date.
+Daily average cases 166 island-wide (124 Oʻahu, 17 Maui County, 9 Kauaʻi, 16 Hawaiʻi Island).

 • After an extensive transformation, Waikiki Sand Villa Hotel is set to become The Wayfinder Waikiki in Jan 2023.
-Rooms are said to be inspired by Hawaii’s sites and stories, with color tones that represent the land, sky and water.
+Rooms are said to be inspired by Hawaiʻi’s sites and stories, with color tones that represent the land, sky and water.
 The property will offer culinary, entertainment and shopping experiences at B-Side (coffee shop and retail store), Lost + Found (speakeasy pool bar) and Redfish Waikiki (poke bar).

 HOTEL SPOTLIGHT: Prince Waikiki

-Each month we’ll highlight one of Waikiki’s best hotels.
+Each month we’ll highlight one of Waikīkī’s best hotels.

 Prince Waikiki Hotel is an upscale resort experience on the waterfront at Ala Wai Boat Harbor.
 The sunsets here are epic!
-The property is home to Waikiki’s largest collection of contemporary art created by Hawaii artists.
+The property is home to Waikīkī’s largest collection of contemporary art created by Hawaiʻi artists.
 A variety of one- and two-bedroom ocean-facing suites can host up to six guests.
 The pool deck features Hinana Bar (live music Thu-Sun), two pools, a hot tub and cabanas.
 Book a ‘Club Room’ to access the poolside Club Lounge with complimentary breakfast, snacks, beer, and wine.
 Find additional dining on-property at 100 Sails Restaurant, Katsumidori Sushi and Honolulu Coffee Co., plus the iconic Chart House is just steps away.
 While the Resort Fee is $39, it is amenity-filled and offer discounts like 10% off the Naio Bliss Spa (on the 5th Floor) and 20% off golf packages.
-Venturing from the hotel into the heart of Waikiki is easy, thanks to nearby Biki bike and Go X scooter stations.
+Venturing from the hotel into the heart of Waikīkī is easy, thanks to nearby Biki bike and Go X scooter stations.
 Check reviews on tripadvisor.com and prices on hotels.com.

-• Hawaiian Style Rentals specialize in moped, scoot coupe, motor scooter and bicycle rentals in Waikiki.
-They provide a fun way to explore Oahu!
+• Hawaiian Style Rentals specialize in moped, scoot coupe, motor scooter and bicycle rentals in Waikīkī.
+They provide a fun way to explore Oʻahu!
 Their staff are fantastic, they’ll make sure you feel comfortable with your ride before you leave their shop.
 Find them on Lemon Road, Uluniu Avenue and Royal Hawaiian Avenue.

-TRAVELING TO OAHU WITH KIDS?
+TRAVELING TO OʻAHU WITH KIDS?

 Brandie Martin, a BabyQuip provider, is here to help!
 She provides an assortment of baby gear that is safe, clean and insured.
 On Brandie’s BabyQuip Site, you can rent baby equipment that’s delivered, set up and picked up at a time that works for you.
 She rents cribs, car seats (she can meet you at the Airport), toys, strollers, beach gear and more.
 For more info or to make a res click here.

-• Swap Waikiki’s hustle and bustle for Oahu’s North Shore.
+• Swap Waikīkī’s hustle and bustle for Oʻahu’s North Shore.
 Experience a full-day of North Shore activities with The Surf Bus.
-It includes sightseeing along Oahu’s East Coast, a coffee stop at Tropical Farms (Macadamia Nut Farm Outlet) and a drive-by of Sunset Beach and Banzai Pipeline.
+It includes sightseeing along Oʻahu’s East Coast, a coffee stop at Tropical Farms (Macadamia Nut Farm Outlet) and a drive-by of Sunset Beach and Banzai Pipeline.
 Guests can choose to spend a 2-hour window either swimming in Waimea Bay, snorkeling at Shark’s Cove, kayaking or hiking to a waterfall in Waimea Valley.
 Explore Haleiwa (surf town), Laniakea Beach (home to turtles) and Dole Plantation (pineapple-lovers heaven) on the way back to town.
 This 5-star rated Surf Bus tour is one of the best ways to “do the North Shore”!

-• Mam’s Tuck Shop brings New Zealand-style pies to Oahu, find them in Ala Moana Medical Building next to Ala Moana Center.
+• Mam’s Tuck Shop brings New Zealand-style pies to Oʻahu, find them in Ala Moana Medical Building next to Ala Moana Center.
 Flavors include Mince/Steak & Cheese, Chicken & Mushroom, The HI Pie (SPAM, furikake, egg and cheese) and more.

-• ALOH Cafe, which stands for Adventure Lifestyle Of Hawaii, has opened a sweet little cafe on Seaside Avenue in Waikiki.
+• ALOH Cafe, which stands for Adventure Lifestyle Of Hawaii, has opened a sweet little cafe on Seaside Avenue in Waikīkī.
 Pick-up mouthwatering lattes, smoothies and flavored toasts (the Banana Boat Toast and Avocado Toast were both yummy).

 • Haleiwa Fruit Shack in Duke’s Marketplace is the go-to for exotic fruit platters and smoothies, lemonade and sugar cane juice (add li hing mui powder for a local twist).

-• Tlacuaches808, originally a Mexican food truck, has just opened a dine-in eatery at Eaton Square on Hobron Lane, Waikiki.
+• Tlacuaches808, originally a Mexican food truck, has just opened a dine-in eatery at Eaton Square on Hobron Lane, Waikīkī.
 Try tasty burritos, tacos, nachos and more!

 • Cattleya Wine Bar is re-opening 19 Oct 2022.
 It’s a communal table inside Orchid’s restaurant, a gathering place for a glass of global wine and Mediterranean tapas.